ameliasen/Myportfolio1/README.md

 # This is My Portfolio Project

-# I have done My most of the workg
+# I have done My most of the work